 What we do

 Woking Strokeability is a club providing aerobic exercise and aqua exercise for stroke survivors and those with similar disabilities such as multiple sclerosis, car accident victims, brain damage, etc. Isobel, our lead trainer, is qualified in stroke rehabilitation.
 Exercises cater for all ages and involve carers allowing everyone to work at their own level.
 They involve endurance, strength and resistance training as well as co-ordination skills to help promote mobility and flexibility.

 We have the exclusive use of a room - exercises are led by our specialist instructor who has experience and training in the rehabilitation of stroke victims.
 Exercises can be carried out in a wheelchair or sitting down.
 After a warm up session, members can use the specialist equipment, have personalised directed exercise or make full use of the wide range of standard gym equipment available.

 Aqua aerobics on Tuesday morning at Woking Homes

 We have the sole use of a heated pool that goes from approximately 2-5 feet deep.
 The pool is equipped with a disabled changing room and hoist for those who need help getting into the water.
 We have an instructor leading activities in the water and members who need support can be joined by their carer in the water.
-After the pool we usually meet up at a local golf club for lunch.
+After the pool we usually meet up for lunch.

 As a small charity with a local focus we cannot cover everything that could help and support stroke survivors.
 We therefore partner with and utilise the services of other organisations within the voluntary sector to help our members.
 Organisations that we have relationship with include: